 Amazon Web Services provides a number of database services.
 For guidance on which service is best for your environment, see Running Databases on AWS

 The basic building block of Amazon RDS is the DB instance.
 A DB instance is an isolated database environment in the cloud.
 A DB instance can contain multiple user-created databases, and you can access it by using the same tools and applications that you use with a stand-alone database instance.
 You can create and modify a DB instance by using the Amazon RDS command line interface, the Amazon RDS API, or the AWS Management Console.

 Each DB instance runs a DB engine.
-Amazon RDS currently supports the MySQL, Oracle, and Microsoft SQL Server DB engines.
+Amazon RDS currently supports the MySQL, PostgreSQL, Oracle, and Microsoft SQL Server DB engines.
 Each DB engine has its own supported features, and each version of a DB engine may include specific features.
 Additionally, each DB engine has a set of parameters in a DB parameter group that control the behavior of the databases that it manages.

 The computation and memory capacity of a DB instance is determined by its DB instance class.
 You can select the DB instance that best meets your needs.
 If your needs change over time, you can change DB instances.
 For information about DB instance classes, see the DB Instance Class section.
 For pricing information on DB instance classes, go to the Pricing section of the Amazon Relational Database Service (Amazon RDS) product page.

 For each DB instance, you can select from 5 GB to 6 TB of associated storage capacity.
 Each DB instance class has minimum and maximum storage requirements for the DB instances that are created from it.
 It’s important to have sufficient storage so that your databases have room to grow and that features for the DB engine have room to write content or log entries.